baileysage/baileysage.github.io/_posts/2021-12-02-barn-quilt-update.md

 ![divider printing]({{ site.url }}/assets/images/barn_quilt_divider_printing.jpg)

 Got the LED strips placed and have started soldering them up.
+I've been sneaking in 5-10 minutes in where I can, so I haven't quite finished.

 ![lights placed]({{ site.url }}/assets/images/barn_quilt_lights_placed.jpg)

+Have pulled in the demos from the instructable and started porting them to work on an ESP32.
+I eventually want to add a web based control panel, similar to [Ben Hencke's Pixelblaze](https://www.bhencke.com/pixelblaze), to draw the quilt patterns.
+But first things first; get the lights turned on!